Communist Party of Bhutan (Marxist–Leninist–Maoist): Ideology

 Shortly after its founding, the CPB (MLM) released a ten-point program which outlined its demands from the government.
 The party's ideology is oriented around Marxism–Leninism–Maoism; its cadres hope to start a "people's war" and a "New Democratic Revolution".

 The group seeks to repatriate the Lhotshampa refugees and declare Bhutan a "sovereign democracy".
 The CPB (MLM) also wants to turn Bhutan into a republic.

 International connections

 The CPB (MLM) has close ties to Maoists in neighbouring Nepal, whom the party considers to be its inspiration.
 The CPB (MLM) also has links to Naxalite rebels in India's northeast, with CPB (MLM) insurgents reportedly being trained by these groups.

+Bhutan Tiger Force

+The Bhutan Tiger Force (BTF) was the armed wing of the CPB (MLM)..
+The BTF was formed alongside CPB (MLM), and is responsible for conducting the group's militant actions.
+The South Asian Terrorism Portal lists the gruup as inactive.

+History

+On 13 December 2007, the BTF injured a refugee at the Beldangi I camp near Sangam Chowk in Damak, Nepal.

+On 16 January 2008, a Royal Bhutan Army (RBA) patrol exchanged fire with a group of Tiger Force militants in Lower Dhanessey in Tsirang.

+On 23 April 2008, a bomb planted by BTF rebels was defused near a bridge in Phuntsholing.

+On 30 December 2008, BTF insurgents attacked six forest rangers in Singye village after they set off a BTF landmine, killing four and injuring another in the engagement.
+The BTF insurgents also took some of the forest rangers’ weapons.